Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Lions stats and trends

-- Detroit has played eight games, with five wins against the spread.
+- Detroit has five wins against the spread in eight games this year.

-- So far this year, the Lions have been installed as underdogs by an 8-point margin or more five times and are 4-1 ATS in those contests.

-- Detroit's games this season have gone over the total in three out of nine opportunities (33.3%).
+- The Lions have an ATS record of 4-1 in their five games as an underdog of 8 points or more this season.

-- In games that Detroit amasses more than 354.3 yards, the team is 3-0 against the spread and 0-2 overall.
+- Detroit is 3-0 against the spread and 0-2 overall when the team piles up over 354.3 yards.

-- This season the Lions have turned the ball over 11 times, three more than the Steelers' takeaways (8).

 Home and road insights

-- At home this season, Pittsburgh has one win against the spread and is 3-2 overall.

-- This year, Pittsburgh has hit the over in three of five games at home.
+- Pittsburgh has gone over the total in three of five games at home this year.

+- This year, in five road games, Detroit has gone over the total once.

 Powered by Data Skrive.